The sovereign methodology, explained.

 What sovereign means.

-• Sovereign data — each module owns its own schema, its own collections, its own migrations
+• Sovereign data — each module owns its own schema, its own collections, its own migrations.
+Nothing else reaches into them.

-• Sovereign API — each module owns its own endpoints, talks to other modules only through declared SMI surfaces
+• Sovereign API — each module owns its own endpoints.
+Modules talk to each other only through declared SMI surfaces.

-• Sovereign lifecycle — each module can be installed, upgraded, and uninstalled independently
+• Sovereign lifecycle — each module can be installed, upgraded, and uninstalled independently.
+The uninstall contract is non-negotiable.

-• Sovereign deployment — each module can run on its own Cloud Run service or its own VPC
+• Sovereign deployment — each module can run on its own Cloud Run service, its own VPC, its own region.
+Coupling is architectural, not operational.

 Section 6